G10-Lab05/starter-jimsjoint/readme.rst

 ###############
-Fall2015 lab 04
+Winter 2016 Lab 05
 ###############

-This project is the starter for COMP4711 Lab 4, for the Fall 2015 session.
+This project is the starter for ACIT4850 Lab 4, for the Winter 2016 session.

 This webapp is broken.
 On purpose :)
-Your job is to fix it, following the directions in lab 04.
+Your job is to fix it, following the directions in lab 05.

 *******************
 Server Requirements